roylanpais/SentimentScope-Transformer-Based-Sentiment-Analysis/README.md

-# SentimentScope Project Report: Transformer-Based Sentiment Analysis
+# SentimentScope: Transformer-Based Sentiment Analysis

 The **SentimentScope** project successfully implemented a transformer-based deep learning model for binary sentiment classification of IMDB movie reviews.
 The project achieved its primary objective of building a custom transformer architecture from scratch, training it on 25,000 movie reviews, and demonstrating competency in advanced NLP techniques using PyTorch.
 The model was designed to classify reviews as positive or negative, supporting CineScope's goal of enhancing its recommendation system through better understanding of user sentiment.